Diep-Nguyen-Tara/TireScanAI-CS50-Final-Project/README.md

-# TireScanAI - An AI app by Tara Diep Nguyen
+# TireScanAI - An AI app by Diep Nguyen

 Video Demo:
 --